lijikun/gaussian-wrapper-scripts/README.md

  4. Put `!title!` for the comment line.

- 5. Put `!coordinates!` where the molecule definition is.
+ 5. Put `!coordinates!` where the molecule definition should be.

  6. You can put the line for charge and multiplicity (fragment charge/multiplicity, too) in either (but not both)